janoma/sauce4zwift/README.md

 # Sauce for Zwift without the Patreon block
-Use Sauce for Zwift without the annoying Patreon prompt that prevents you from using it unless you make financial contributions to the author.
+Use Sauce for Zwift without the Patreon prompt that prevents you from using it unless you make financial contributions to the author.

 ### Is this fair?